mem0ai/mem0-mcp/README.md

 Replace `YOUR_MEM0_API_KEY` with your actual Mem0 API key from https://app.mem0.ai

+**Why CLI arguments instead of env vars?**
+GitHub Copilot CLI (and some other MCP clients) have issues with environment variables in MCP server configurations.
+Using CLI arguments (`--api-key`, `--user-id`) ensures compatibility across all MCP clients.

 ### Client Configuration

 Add this configuration to your MCP client: